andreavitaletti/mkdocs/andreavitaletti.github.io/docs/index.md

 # Andrea Vitaletti

-Andrea Vitaletti Ph.D. in Computer Science.
-I am currently Associate professor @ Sapienza University of Rome.
-My research interests are focused on devising solutions where data are collected, analyzed, managed and valorized in distributed networks fostering a decentralized governance.
-In this context, I worked over time on IoT, Distributed Ledger Technologies, Federated Machine Learning and Verifiable Computation and I am currently teaching most of these topics @ Sapienza.
+Andrea Vitaletti, Ph.D., Associate Professor of Computer Science at Sapienza University of Rome.
+My research focuses on designing systems for collecting, analyzing, and managing data in distributed networks, with a strong emphasis on decentralized governance.
+Over the years, I have worked on the Internet of Things (IoT), Distributed Ledger Technologies (DLT), and Federated Machine Learning, topics I also teach at Sapienza.
+More recently, I’ve started exploring Verifiable Computation and Computational Gastronomy

-I am particularly interested in exploring and  studying tradeoffs between data utility and privacy as well as between individual interests and collective ones.
-I co-authored more than 80 papers I have been involved in a number of EU projects as researcher, principal investigator and coordinator of the FET Open PLEASED.
-I am a maker and I have some successful experience in transfer of technology: I founded the spin-offs WLAB - sold in 2016 - and WSENSE - left in 2019.
-Since 2020 I have been teaching Digital Entreprenurship and I am happy that some of my students have founded a startup (e.g. [iotilize.me](https://iotilize.me/) and [yeastime](https://www.yeastime.com/))
+I am particularly interested in the trade-offs between data utility and privacy, as well as the balance between individual and collective interests in digital ecosystems.
+I have co-authored over 90 scientific papers and contributed to several European research projects, including serving as principal investigator and coordinator of the FET Open project PLEASED.

+A maker at heart, I have hands-on experience in technology transfer.
+I co-founded the spin-offs WLAB (exit in 2016) and WSENSE (which I left in 2019).
+Since 2020, I have been teaching Digital Entrepreneurship, and I’m proud to see some of my students launch their own startups, such as [iotilize.me](https://iotilize.me/) and [yeastime](https://www.yeastime.com/).

-Hobbies: sailing, cycling and paragliding … I play the piano and the guitar for fun… be aware!
+Hobbies: Traveling, sailing, cycling, and paragliding.
+I also play the piano and guitar for fun... you’ve been warned!

 ## Education